-In Maryland, victims of domestic violence can seek relief from the courts in the form of pursuing criminal charges, family law remedies, or civil orders of protection.
+- In Maryland, victims of domestic violence can seek relief from the courts in the form of pursuing criminal charges, family law remedies, or civil orders of protection.
 Local domestic violence programs and domestic violence legal services are available to assist you through the courts system.
-For an overview of the legal system as it realted to LGBT survivors, download our document, Maryland State: LGBTQ Domestic Violence Laws.
+For an overview of the legal system as it realted to LGBTQ survivors, download our document, Maryland State: LGBTQ Domestic Violence Laws.
 The remaining information on this page details the process for obtaining civil orders of protection.

 - Making changes or taking a stand in your relationship can be difficult, especially if you’re afraid of your partner.
 Moving out, breaking up, or taking legal action can be a dangerous time for you and your family.
 If you are being hurt by a spouse, partner, or family member, assistance is available to help you protect yourself and your children.